jawah/niquests/docs/user/advanced.rst

 Custom Authentication
 ---------------------

-Requests allows you to specify your own authentication mechanism.
+Niquests allows you to specify your own authentication mechanism.

 Any callable which is passed as the ``auth`` argument to a request method will have the opportunity to modify the request before it is dispatched.

 Authentication implementations are subclasses of :class:`AuthBase <niquests.auth.AuthBase>`, and are easy to define.
-Requests provides two common authentication scheme implementations in ``niquests.auth``: :class:`HTTPBasicAuth <niquests.auth.HTTPBasicAuth>` and :class:`HTTPDigestAuth <niquests.auth.HTTPDigestAuth>`.
+Niquests provides two common authentication scheme implementations in ``niquests.auth``: :class:`HTTPBasicAuth <niquests.auth.HTTPBasicAuth>` and :class:`HTTPDigestAuth <niquests.auth.HTTPDigestAuth>`.